 Spicy Thai Peanut Noodles are big on flavor, full of goodness, and can be served warm, cold, or room temperature.
 Easy and delicious for any weeknight dinner.

 Can I just take a moment to say I’m actually good with the sky being cloudy and cool today?
 It’s soooo not my nature to say something that outlandish; I’m a summer gal through and through.
 But we just emerged from a weeklong heat wave, with humidity nearly thick enough to steam up your eyeglasses.

-I’m that girl that never turns on the air condition in the car or in the house, as I’d rather throw open the windows all the way and let the warm wind happen.
-(Sorry, Littles.)
+I’m that girl that rarely turns on the air condition in the car or in the house, as I’d rather throw open the windows all the way and let the warm wind happen.
 All summer long, I’m outdoors every second possible.
 Except last week.